- What is the Union?

 UAW Local 4123 is is the union representing Academic Student Employees – Teaching Assistants, Graduate Assistants, & Instructional Student Assistants – at the 23 campuses of the California State University.
-We negotiate a collective bargaining agreement (click here to read the contract) that sets out the pay and benefits, and the rights and protections of every Academic Student Employee (ASE) that works at UC.
+We negotiate a collective bargaining agreement (click here to read the contract) that sets out the pay and benefits, and the rights and protections for over 7,000 Academic Student Employees (ASE) that works at CSU.
 We are affiliated with the International Union, United Automobile, Aerospace and Agricultural Implement Workers of America (UAW), one of the largest and most diverse unions in North America, with members in virtually every sector of the economy.
 The UAW is part of a growing movement to unionize among student workers and represents over 40,000 Academic Student Employees and Postdoctoral Researchers across the country.

+Yes you can!
 International scholars have the same rights as US citizens to join and participate in the Union.
 In many years of representing international student workers at CSU and elsewhere, no one has reported any complications in their status from unionizing.
-The UAW advocates for international workers to be able to freely choose their employment and opposes employer control over the H1-B visa.
+The UAW advocates for immigration reform and for international workers to be able to freely choose their employment and opposes employer control over the H1-B visa.

 If you have a concern, problem, or question about any aspect of your work, you are advised to contact the Union immediately before trying to resolve the issue so that you get the best possible advice and are sure to preserve your rights under a fair grievance procedure.
 You have 21 days to file a grievance once a violation of the contract has occurred.
 One of the Union’s primary functions is enforcing what we won in the contract, which means representing ASEs at all steps of the grievance procedure, including informal discussions.
 If anyone is treated unfairly, we work with them to remedy the situation and make sure their rights are being protected.

-Yes, thousands of Academic Student Employees (ASEs) have unionized around the U.S. In addition to the CSU, the UAW represents ASEs at other Universities, including the University of California.
+Yes, thousands of Academic Student Employees (ASEs) have unionized around the U.S. In addition to the CSU, the UAW represents ASEs, Postdoctoral Researchers, and Adjunct Faculty at other universities across the country.